Thomas Jefferson and Jeffersonian Democracy

 Actually, Jefferson was not a hypocrite, and that is easy to see when you consider some very important facts.

 Jefferson was fourteen years old when he inherited his land and his slaves from his father, and he followed the ways of his father even though his heart was not in it.
-That's why the historic record shows that he developed a conscientious, democratic world view.
+That's why the historic record shows that he spoke out against slavery and developed a conscientious, democratic world view.

 In addition, during Jefferson’s lengthy political career, he attempted many times to abolish or limit the advance of slavery.
 He sponsored and encouraged Free-State advocates like James Lemen.
 And he said he "believed that it was the responsibility of the state and society to free all slaves."
 (Read other quotes of Jefferson's thoughts about slavery from Monticello.org.)